The following offices are open to the public strictly by appointment only in order to adhere to COVID-19 guidelines and keep everyone safe:

 Marriages, civil partnerships or other ceremonies

-There are now very strict government and Derbyshire Registration Service guidelines in place which must be adhered to with regard to ceremonies.
+There are now very strict government and Derbyshire Registration Service guidelines in place for ceremonies.
 Your local registration office can provide you with the full details.

 Notice of marriage and notice of civil partnership appointments